COVID-19 Emergency Grant Program

 School System Technology Infrastructure Grants

-The School System Technology Infrastructure Grant program is available to provide one-time financial assistance to school districts within The Cameron Foundation’s service area.
-With physical schools closed, this program is designed to help build out the technology required to continue delivering instruction to students.
-School systems can apply for up to $50,000 in emergency funds to help them purchase things such as laptops, Chromebooks, and MiFi devices for student use.
+The School System Technology Infrastructure Grant program was made available to provide one-time financial assistance to school districts within The Cameron Foundation’s service area in the spring of 2020.
+With physical schools closed, this program helped divisions build out the technology required to continue delivering instruction to students.
+School systems were able to apply for up to $50,000 in emergency funds to help them purchase things such as laptops, Chromebooks, and MiFi devices for student use.
+This grant program concluded on June 30, 2020.